mirror/dd-wrt/src/router/frr/doc/developer/lists.rst

 an older data structure to the new typesafe where, on shutdown, the older data structures would still be attempted to be accessed.
 This access would just be ignored or result in benign code running.
-With the new typesafe data structure crashes will occurr.
+With the new typesafe data structure crashes will occur.
 Be aware that when modifying the code base that this sort of change might end up with crashes on shutdown and work must be done to ensure that the newly changed does not use the data structure after the fini call.